 + Focused on tasks.

-So what happens when we’re talking about complex tasks that are repeatable?
+But what happens when we’re talking about complex tasks that are repeatable?

 4. Complex tasks that require collaboration and must be repeated